limbee/NTIRE2017/README.md

 -->

 ## Dataset
-Please download the dataset from [here](http://cv.snu.ac.kr/research/EDSR/DIV2K.tar) if you want to train our models from scratch or evaluate the DIV2K dataset.
-Place the tar file anywhere you want. **(We recommend /var/tmp/dataset/DIV2K.tar)** Then, please follow the guide below. <U>If want to place the dataset in the other directory, **you have to change the optional argument -dataset for training and test.**</U>
+If you want to train or evaluate our models with DIV2K or Flickr2K dataset, please download the dataset from [here](http://cv.snu.ac.kr/research/EDSR/DIV2K.tar).
+Place the tar file to the location you want. **(We recommend /var/tmp/dataset/)**  <U>If the dataset is located otherwise, **you have to change the optional argument -dataset for training and test.**</U>

 * [**DIV2K**](http://www.vision.ee.ethz.ch/~timofter/publications/Agustsson-CVPRW-2017.pdf) from [**NTIRE2017**](http://www.vision.ee.ethz.ch/ntire17/)
     ```bash
     makeData = /var/tmp/dataset/ # We recommend this path, but you can freely change it.